Rmartinez52/rmartinez52.github.io/README.md

 Features:

-	•	Service listings with descriptions and prices
+	•	Service listings with descriptions
 	•	Booking system for scheduling lawn care services
 	•	Slideshow showcasing the portfolio of previous work